John Denver's Greatest Hits, Volume 3

 John Denver's Greatest Hits Volume 3 is a compilation album by American singer-songwriter John Denver, released in November 1984.
 "Love Again" and "The Gold and Beyond" were the new singles from this album.

 Track listing

-All tracks written by John Denver except "The Gold and Beyond" by Denver and Lee Holdridge.
+All tracks written by John Denver except "The Gold and Beyond" by Denver and Lee Holdridge and "Some Days Are Diamonds" written by Dick Feller.